wikthewiz/watch_it/README.md

 #	 CLOSE
 fire_on="OPEN|CLOSE"

-# min_read_close is the minimun time in milliseconds between read and a close
+# min_read_close is the minimum time in milliseconds between read and a close
 # event that must elapse before firing an open event.
 This is because when
 # just open an directory all files are read and then close.
 So if you want
 # these events as well you must set this to 0.
 Also when open a text document
-# it is not continuesl held open therefor it will not fire any open events if
+# it is not continual held open therefor it will not fire any open events if
 # this is something other then 0.
-# an example:
+# Example:
 #  A file is read and close in under min_read_close -> This will not fire
 min_read_close=200 ; time in milleseconds